Overlay

 Full expensing: what your business needs to know

-Effective from 1 April 2023, FE lets businesses deduct 100% of the cost of qualifying plant and machinery from their taxable profits, and replaces the outgoing super-deduction which provided tax relief at 130% of the cost of the asset.
-The main developments are:
+FE lets businesses deduct 100% of the cost of qualifying plant and machinery from their taxable profits, and replaces the outgoing super-deduction which provided tax relief at 130% of the cost of the asset.
+FE was originally announced in the 2023 Budget effective for expenditure incurred from 1 April 2023.

 For Ian Isaac, Managing Director, Lombard, the announcement is positive news: “Businesses need to invest in plant, machinery and other assets to improve their productivity and also be part of the Net Zero journey,” he says.
-“While Super Deduction ends in 2023, both Full Expensing and First-Year Allowance are in place for at least the next three years, and offer long-term support and predictability for business’ investment plans.”
+“The proposal to make FE permanent will give businesses a sense of certainty and help them better prepare for the investments they may make in the near and long term.”

 Worked example: How might FE work in practice?